section-engineering-education/engineering-education/content/articles/how-to-build-a meme-generator-with-vanilla-javascript-skeleton-and-the-html5-canvas/index.md

 # How to build a Meme Generator with Vanilla JavaScript, Skeleton and the HTML 5 Canvas
-Memes are a stimulating and fun way to pass messages across to people.
-This tutorial will take you through a step-by-step guide on how you can build a simple meme generator with JavaScript(no frameworks involved) and style its components with CSS and [Skeleton](http://getskeleton.com/).
+Memes are a stimulating and fun way to pass messages to people.
+This tutorial will take you through a step-by-step guide on how you can build a simple meme generator with JavaScript (no frameworks involved) and style its components with CSS and [Skeleton](http://getskeleton.com/).
 With the [HTML 5 Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), users will be able to upload images and texts of their choice and or from an online source to create comical memes for a mass online audience.

 ## Prerequisites for this tutorial
 A text editor.